Drag and drop an Excel file

 Drag the 'Month' level of the hierarchy, hover over the table visualization, and then drop it onto the existing 'date' column under Rows in the Data Analysis Panel.

 The table visualization is updated automatically to show month names in the 'date' column.

 Finally, select the table, click Re-Visualize from the toolbar, and then click Bar.
 The table is now displayed as a bar chart with month names along the X axis.

 Dragging and dropping a file to the application will upload the file.

-- Changes to the original file will not affect the generated data connector.
-To refresh the data based on the changes made in the original file, specify a UNC path in the data connector settings.
-See Connecting to Excel for more information on connecting to an Excel file.
+- For updates to the file to take effect, you must either edit the data connector and upload a new file, or specify a UNC path in the data connector settings.
+See Connecting to Excel for more information.

 - An uploaded file will be automatically warehoused after the first use to improve performance.

 - You can download an uploaded file.
-Right-click the checked-in data connector in the Explore panel and select Download File.
+Right-click the checked-in data connector in the Explore window and select Download File.